artcom/artcom.github.io/_posts/2017-08-29-microsoft-motion-controllers-handson.md

 ## Hello World

-A samll example on how to use them and a demoscene will follow as soon as we find time.
+A small example on how to use them and a demoscene will follow as soon as we find time.

 To be continued...